dlvoy/base-plate-outliner/README.md

 - The greedy algorithm may not always produce the absolute minimum number of baseplates
 - Very complex shapes with many intricate details may result in many small 1x1 plates
-- The script doesn't currently optimize for specific baseplate sizes (e.g., preferring standard LEGO sizes)
+- The script doesn't currently optimize for specific baseplate sizes (e.g., preferring standard big-L sizes)

 ## Future Improvements